BlogsCopy That Converts: What It Means and Why It Matters

 3. It shows the why.

-People don’t just buy products or services — they buy results, ease, transformation, or a better life.
+People choose products and services because they want to achieve results, ease, transformation, or a life enhancement.
 Your copy should paint a clear picture of what’s waiting for them on the other side of that button.

-So whether you’re writing a sales page, an email, or a short Instagram caption, ask yourself:
+So whether it’s for sales pages, emails, or Instagram captions, ask yourself:

 Does this copy sound like me?

-Does it help someone understand what I do?
+Does it help people know what I do?

-And does it gently guide them to take the next step?
+And does it guide readers toward the next step?

 If yes — you’ve got copy that converts.